-Most uses of the term PC have a degree of these three components: condemnation, offensive expression, and a social group (to which the expression is offensive).
-When someone is being politically correct, even if no explicit condemnation is being performed, there is an underlying condemnation to the performance.
-Saying ‘women’ instead of ‘girls’, implies a condemnation towards the expression ‘girls’.
-Saying ‘chairperson’ instead of ‘chairman’, similarly, implies that ‘chairman’ is offensive towards women.
-The degree to which a speaker is being politically correct or being politically incorrect (non-PC) depends on the potential of condemnation to appear in a given social environment.
+Most uses of the term PC involve the following three features: a condemnation, an offensive expression, and a social group (to which the expression is offensive).
+When someone is being politically correct, even if no explicit condemnation is performed, there is an underlying condemnation to the performance.
+Saying ‘women’ instead of ‘girls,’ for example, implies a condemnation toward the expression ‘girls.’
+Saying ‘chairperson’ instead of ‘chairman,’ similarly, implies that ‘chairman’ is offensive toward women.
+The degree to which a speaker is being politically correct or incorrect (non-PC) depends on the potential of condemnation to appear in a given social environment.
 In other words, PC and no-PC cannot exist without condemnation.

-Although definitions of PC often are lacking a direct reference to condemnation, it exists in most of them in some indirect way.
-Glenn C. Loury (1994), for example, defined PC as “as an implicit social convention of restraint on public expression, operating within a given community” (p.
+Although definitions of PC often lack direct reference to condemnation, in most definitions it appears in some indirect way.
+Glenn C. Loury (1994), for example, defined PC “as an implicit social convention of restraint on public expression, operating within a given community” (p.
 430).
-A close look reveals the three components: “restraint” by the power (or by fear) of condemnation; “public expression” is vaguer, however, since the examples Loury brings in his article all refer to social groups (Blacks, Jews, women) we can extrapolate that the public expression that is being restrained is content that is offensive towards social groups.
+A close look reveals the three components: “restraint” by the power (or by fear) of condemnation; “public expression” is vaguer, however, since the examples Loury brings in his article all refer to social groups (Blacks, Jews, women) we can extrapolate that the public expression that is being restrained is content that is offensive toward those social groups.
 Another example is Geoffrey Hughes’s (2011) definition: “in broad terms, political correctness seeks […] to stress human communality and correspondingly to downplay engrained differences and exclusivity, discouraging judgmental attitudes and outlawing demeaning language” (pp. 58-59).
-Here as well we can see that our definition fits: “downplay”, “discourage”, “outlaw” – by what?
+Here too we can see that our definition fits: “downplay,” “discourage,” “outlaw” – by what?
 Condemnation.
 “Engrained differences and exclusivity” – of whom?
 Social groups.
 “Demeaning language”?
 Offensive expressions.

 Contemporary culture has been more alert than academics to the element of condemnation as the driving force of PC discourse.
-The rise in popularity of the term ‘cancel culture’ in recent years suggests that the act of ‘canceling’, which is a harsh form of condemnation, is the most important practice of this ‘culture’.
+The rise in popularity of the term ‘cancel culture’ in recent years suggests that the act of ‘canceling,’ which is a harsh form of condemnation, is the most important practice of this ‘culture.’
 Interestingly, both ‘cancel culture’ and ‘wokeness’ are used as labels to critique PC without calling it PC.

-The need for conceptual history in research on PC
+The need for conceptual history in PC research

-What is considered a suitable target for a PC condemnation is subjected to history.
-As José Mateo and Francisco Yus (2013) explained in relation to insults: “languages evolve constantly and insults appear and disappear along with cultural changes: words without offending meanings acquire an insulting load, while others that were considered highly derogative in the past become innocuous” (p.
+What is considered a suitable target for PC condemnation is subjected to history.
+As José Mateo and Francisco Yus (2013) explain in discussing insults: “languages evolve constantly and insults appear and disappear along with cultural changes: words without offending meanings acquire an insulting load, while others that were considered highly derogative in the past become innocuous” (p.
 88).
-An “insulting load”, I would like to add, is a quality that is always in relation to condemnation: the more condemned an insult is, the more insulting load it acquires, and vice versa.
+An “insulting load,” I would like to add, is a quality that is always related to condemnation: the more condemned an insult is, the more insulting load it acquires, and vice versa.
 This is relevant not only regarding insults, or even words or combination of words, but to various forms of expressions as well such as ideas, narratives, and behaviors.